sonofthort/Curlicue/README.md

 $$\text{A curlicue fractal may result from the plot of each term of } \displaystyle\sum_{n=1}^N e^{i θ(n)} \text{, where } θ(n) \text{ is a function which produces an angle.}$$

 # Revolutions vs. radians
-Revolutions can sometimes be simpler to work with and more intiuative than radians.
+Revolutions can sometimes be simpler to work with and more intuative than radians.

 In the previous examples, $`θ(n)`$ produces an angle (a radian value).
 If we would instead like our $`θ(n)`$ function to produce revolutions, we can multiply its result by $`2 \pi`$ to convert to radians: